sbb-design-systems/sbb-angular/CONTRIBUTING.md

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
 * Test your changes with our supported browsers and screen readers.
-* Run tests via `ng test @sbb-esta/angular-{library` and ensure that all tests pass.
+* Run tests via `yarn test all` and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.